 You shouldn’t miss the shopping experience at Bazaar, but if you are looking for a better price, you should only take a look and experience an atmosphere, because you will find much cheaper products outside the Bazaar.

-3. Crossing the Bosphorus by boat
+3. Cross the Bosphorus by boat

 I can highly recommend you to take a Bosphorus tour.
 I promise you that you will get a stunning view over the Istanbul.
 The city already looks amazing, but if you take a look over the city from the sea, you are going to be amazed.
 There are many providers offering short and long tours, you can choose the night tour also.
 But there is no need to choose the expensive Bosphorus tour, you can go with the cheapest option and you will experience the same.

 You can take a Bosphorus tour for a fraction of price with Şehir Hatları.
-The price for long Bosphorus tour is 65 Turkish Lira and the tour will take you about 6 hours.
+The price for long Bosphorus tour is 120 Turkish Lira and the tour will take you about 6 hours.
 The ferry will take you all the way to Anadolu Kavağı, where you will have some free time before the ferry goes back to Eminönü.
 Anadolu Kavağı is the closest point on the Asian side to the Black Sea.
 It’s a cozy place away from the Istanbul crowds.
-If you don’t have enough time to do the long tour, you can still go on a short tour for 32 Turkish Lira.
+If you don’t have enough time to do the long tour, you can still go on a short tour for 65 Turkish Lira.
 This one lasts between 2.5 and 3 hours and it doesn’t go as far.

-4. Get to Asian side of Istanbul
+4. Go to the Asian side of Istanbul

 A trip to the Asian side is a must when you are in Istanbul.
 To be honest, how many times you are in the city, which is located on two continents?
 The city is the same, but the atmosphere on the Asian side is completely different from what you will see and experience on the European side.